david-andrew/dewy-lang/resources/discussion_points.md

 In this case, we still have an issue with the comma operator having the wrong precedence when calling `thirtyseven`...

-## Should we get rid of the low precedence range juxtapose, and force ranges with step size to wrap the tuple in parenthesis, or should loops with multiple iterators require parenthesis around each iterator? [require ranges with tuple for step size to be wrapped in parenthesis+increase precedence of range juxtapose/in to be above logical operators]
+## Should we get rid of the low precedence range juxtapose, and force ranges with step size to wrap the tuple in parenthesis, or should loops with multiple iterators require parenthesis around each iterator? [leaning have range-jux have lower precedence than comma, and any time you want to do `a in range`, you need to wrap the range. `in` gets higher precedence than logical operators]

 Currently there is a conflict with the operator precedence.
 We cannot have both of these: